There are many ways Alberta students can get a post-secondary education or internship experience in another country.

 - various field trips

-One scholarship is available for each of the following programs:
+One scholarship is available for the following program:

 - Masaryk University in Brno